starlitriver/starlitriver.github.io/content/biology/cell biology/organelle.md

 description:
 aliases: [organelles]
 tags: []
+created: 2024-12-03T09:27:52
+modified: 2025-02-11T16:10:23
 permalink:
 ---

-in cell biology, an organelle is a specialized [[cell|cellular]] part that has a specific function and is considered analogous to an organ
+An organelle is a specialized [[cell|cellular]] part that has a specific function.

-### major eukaryotic organelles
+The major eukaryotic organelles include the nucleus, cell membrane, cell wall, chloroplast, ER, Golgi apparatus, mitochondrion, and vacuole.

+## cell membrane

+The [[cell membrane]] separates the cell interior from the outside environment.

+All cells have them.

+## cell wall

+The cell wall is a rigid structure composed of cellulose, to provide structure.

+Plants and protists can have them.

+## chloroplast

 | organelle                 | main function                                                                                | organisms        |